Schedule view

 You can view the hour count on shifts, tasks, and punches in the schedule view.
 You'll be able to see how many hours a shift, task, or punch is on the actual item:

-The agreement setting "Calculate breaks as working time" and advanced settings on the shift "Count as schedule hours" and "Count as worked hours" is taken into consideration in the calculation.
+The agreement setting Calculate breaks as working time and advanced settings on the shift Count as schedule hours and about is taken into consideration in the calculation.

-Notice of Interest (NOI) and leave requests
+Notice of Interest (NOI) and absence requests

 Loading indicator